Statistical thermodynamics of economic systems: Introduction

 \section{Introduction}

 Thermodynamics is a phenomenological science that derives its concepts directly from observation and experiment.
 The laws of thermodynamics can be considered as axioms of a mathematical model, and the fact that they are based upon commonplace observations makes them tremendously powerful and generally valid.
 In particular, the interest of applying thermodynamics in a systematic manner to describe the behavior of economic and financial systems has a long history \cite{gui32}.
 One of the difficulties of this approach is that it is necessary to identify {\it a priori} the economic variables that can be identified as thermodynamic variables, satisfying the laws of thermodynamics.
 The results of this identification are very often controversial.
+For instance, whereas in some studies money is considered as a well-defined thermodynamic variable, other analysis suggest that money is a completely irrelevant economic variable that, consequently, should not be used in any thermodynamic approach to economy \cite{lux}.
 Even the basic thermodynamic assumption that an economic system be in equilibrium has been the subject of numerous discussions.
 The concept of economic entropy presents also certain difficulties and different definitions can be formulated \cite{mont83,smith05}.
 Formal mappings between thermodynamic and economic variables can be formulated \cite{saslow99} which, however, leave the notion of entropy unclear and the range of models in which it holds undefined.